-Cairn India's operations in Krishna-Godavari Basin comprises interests in three blocks – one onshore and two offshore blocks.
+Cairn's operations in Krishna-Godavari Basin comprise of interests in three blocks – one onshore and two offshore.
 Its production operations in the Krishna-Godavari Basin are centred on the Ravva oil and gas field.
 The field lies off the coast of Andhra Pradesh in eastern India, in water depths of up to 80 metres.
-The company operates the Ravva field with 22.5% interest in the block.
+Cairn operates the Ravva field with 22.5% interest in the block.

-Cairn India's other two assets in the Krishna-Godavari Basin include one onshore block - KG-ONN-2003/1 - where the company is operator and holds 49% operating interest, and an offshore block - KG-OSN-2009/3 - where the company is operator and holds 100% participating interest.
+Cairn's other two assets in the Krishna-Godavari Basin include one onshore block - KG-ONN-2003/1 - where Cairn is an operator with 49% operating interest, and an offshore block - KG-OSN-2009/3 - where Cairn being an operator and holds 100% participating interest.

-The company held a 10% participating interest in KG-DWN-98/2 which has now been divested to JV partner ONGC.
-The company no longer holds any interest in this block.
+Cairn held a 10% participating interest in KG-DWN-98/2 which has now been divested to JV partner ONGC.
+Cairn no longer holds any interest in this block.

 Since inception in 1994, Ravva has produced more than 269 mmbbls of crude and over 337 billion cubic feet of gas representing a 49% recovery rate till FY2015.

-Ravva pioneered many operational firsts in India, such as private helicopter licenses, an offshore loading point for crude sales, a helibase at S.Yanam, the US Dollar to Indian Rupee conversion of sales tax, and invoicing in dollars for a product produced in India.
-The Ravva JV worked closely with the Government to secure various approvals and develop the block in a timely manner.
+Ravva pioneered many operational firsts in India, such as private helicopter licenses, an offshore loading point for crude sales, a helibase at S.Yanam, the US Dollar to Indian Rupee conversion of sales tax, and invoicing in dollars for a product which is produced in India.
+The Ravva JV worked closely with the government to secure various approvals and develop the block in a timely manner.

 The Ravva JV's focus continues to be keeping the costs to a minimum while maintaining steady volumes.

 The map shows Cairn's assets – one block in Rajasthan, two on the west coast and four on the east coast of India and one in South Africa.